BeyondPlanck I. Global Bayesian analysis of the Planck Low Frequency Instrument data: Introduction

 Clearly, this is a very ambitious program that will require long-term and dedicated support.
 The first stage of the program, which is reported in the current suite of papers, has been funded within an EU-based Horizon 2020 action called ``Leadership in Enabling and Industrial Technologies'' (LEIT), as well as through various individual grants.
 This funding only covers end-to-end analysis of the \Planck\ LFI data, which is smaller in volume than HFI data, and therefore serves as a convenient real-world test case for development purposes, while still representing a very important scientific data set in its own right.

-As detailed in the H2020 LEIT contract, the \BP\ program started on March 1st 2018, and ended on November 30th 2020; the total duration of the program is thus strictly limited to two years and nine months.
+As detailed in the H2020 LEIT contract, the \BP\ program started on March 1st 2018, and ended formally on November 30th 2020; the total duration of the funded program was thus strictly limited to two years and nine months.
 During this period, large amounts of software, products and documentation had to be written from scratch.
-Indeed, a first fully operational pipeline was completed as late as June 2020.
-With an effective run-time of six to eight weeks to achieve convergence on our current computer systems, we have been able to complete two full end-to-end data reprocessings since that time.
-While two full iterations certainly are a technical achievement, they are insufficient for detailed fine-tuning and thus the results are uncharacteristically unpolished relative to a typical data release.
-They however demonstrate the power of the analysis process itself.
-Further, the current \BP\ release is not intended to be a static and final analysis solution for one specific data set, i.e., \Planck\ LFI, but rather a common community-wide platform that will allow scientists to explore different data sets both individually and jointly.
-As such, we expect numerous updates to emerge in the coming months and years, both from \BP\ members and from external researchers, that will gradually refine the current products in a collaborative effort.
+Indeed, a first fully operational pipeline was completed as late as June 2020, and the first data release took place during an online conference on November 20-22 2020; the conference was remote due to COVID-19 travel restrictions.
+However, as discussed during that conference, the first \BP\ data products were significantly affected by important unresolved systematic effects, including a notable power excess in the Southern Galactic hemisphere.
+Understanding those effects has been the main focus of the collaboration since that time, and, as will be detailed in the following and in a suite of companion papers, we now finally believe that all previously reported issues have been successfully understood and resolved.